ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 ## Subscription handler for subscribing to our settings topic:

+`MQTT` library allows us to subscribe and post MQTT  messages.
+In the below function we are subscribing to updates for the `settingsUpdateTopic` When a messages is received we will parse the data into JSON and check the `sendData` attribute to see if we should disable sensor data upload.

 ```JavaScript
 MQTT.sub(settingsUpdateTopic, function(conn, settingsUpdateTopic, msg) {
   print('Topic: ', settingsUpdateTopic, 'message:', msg);